XiaohanMu/XiaohanMu.github.io/content/about/index.md

 ---
 {{< buttonen url="/spanish" text="English(EN)" >}}

-Hola, I'm Alan Mu, a 20-years-old junior at UIUC.
+Hi, I'm Alan Mu, a 20-years-old junior at UIUC.
 I enjoy coding, traveling, [hiking](/hiking), and learning Spanish, also a fan of Marathon.
 Check out my [Travel Journal](/traveljournal) for more details about my adventures.
 I spent my childhood in [Nanjing](/nanjing), Jiangsu, and currently living in [Urbana](/urbana), IL.